xfacta/Automotive-InputOutput-Circuits/README.md

 - Low ESR electrolytic caps
 - Some capacitors are specified as Tantalum for the their Low ESR performance

-There is a "Power Good" circuit for the Speedometer Arduino to ensure it doesnt try to write to EEPROM during bad power situations.

-The Tachometer Arduino outputs high RPM as PWM to the Fuel/Temp/Volts Arduino, where a NeoPixel strip is used as a shift light.
+The Tachometer Arduino outputs high RPM serial data to the Fuel/Temp/Volts Arduino, where a NeoPixel strip is used as a shift light.
 The last LED on the strip is used to indicate various statuses.

 Arduino analog and digital inputs are protected by schottky diodes or transorb/zeners as appropriate. ~~Where inverters are used they have inbuilt protection diodes and only an external resistor is used.
 Most of the digital inputs are debounced in hardware via the schmitt trigger inverters and basic noise filtering.~~ Design changed to use opto couplers for digital inputs for superior protection of the Arduinos and simplicity.
 The optos also provide some natural schmitt trigger/hysterisis effect to aid in switch debouncing.
-All digital inputs are "active low" at the Arduino for consistency via iverting at the opto coupler if necessary - including the light inputs.
+The opto coupler circuits are arranged to provide active high inputs to the Arduinos.

 An Op Amp is used to get a more usable voltage range from the fuel level sensor, since the standard Datsun fuel sender only has an 8ohm to 80ohm range.